guevarajustin/StealthBotStreamAnnouncer/README.md

 ## Issues

 * No delay implemented between web API calls.
-It's possible that requets are made too fast and server throttling is triggered.
+It's possible that requests are made too fast and server throttling is triggered.
 * No exception management.